Colorado wolf sighting turns out to be pack of Saint Bernard dogs - NewsBreak

 The Park County Sheriff’s Office, along with Colorado Parks and Wildlife , investigated the sighting.

-During the investigation, CPW and the sheriff’s office learned that five Saint Bernard dogs that have a history of escaping their enclosure, got out on Monday, and were running loose in the area of the “wolf” sighting.Concho Valley Live: Weather Wednesday, “The Bubble” around San Angelo
+During the investigation, CPW and the sheriff’s office learned that five Saint Bernard dogs that have a history of escaping their enclosure, got out on Monday, and were running loose in the area of the “wolf” sighting.Black bear brawl captured on video near Tennessee attraction

 The video of the animals was taken from a very long distance and the lighting, along with shadows, made it tough to decipher what type of large, four-legged animals were running near an elk herd, the sheriff’s office said.